How do CUNY Start and Math Start differ?

-If you are a college-bound high school graduate or high school equivalency diploma recipients who has been admitted to CUNY but has not passed the CUNY Assessment Tests or met CUNY’s proficiency standards math, you may qualify for our program.
+If you are a college-bound high school graduate or high school equivalency diploma recipient who has been admitted to CUNY but has not passed the CUNY Assessment Tests or met CUNY’s proficiency standards in math, you may qualify for our program.
 Visit our “Join” page for more information on program eligibility.

 How do I enroll?